Skip to main content

 Swing out #

-Start in a closed position.
+Start in a [starter position].
 Do a rock stop.
 Back with left foot (1), front with right foot (2), and then step forward with your left foot to do a triple step (3&4) while leaning your body forward and using your right arm to lead the follower forward.
 You can signal the open position by extending your right hand fingers relative to your palm, freeing her waist and allowing her to move forward.
 Steps 5&6 are triple step with the right leg moving backwards.

 You should end in an open position.